ordinalpunks/awesome-ordinalpunks/README.md

    duration_in_seconds: 6629
  ---
  Chris has worked at [Adobe][1] and as a founder of Rogue Sheep, which won an Apple Design Award for Postage.
- Chris’s new company is Aged & Distilled with Guy English — which shipped [Napkin](2), a Mac app for visual collaboration.
+ Chris's new company is Aged & Distilled with Guy English — which shipped [Napkin](2), a Mac app for visual collaboration.
 Chris is also the co-host of The Record.
  He lives on [Bainbridge Island][3], a quick ferry ride from Seattle.